Cheltenham Betting 2023

 Who are the best trainers at Cheltenham?

-- Willie Mullins is the most successful trainer at the Cheltenham Festival with 71 winners so far in his career.
+- Willie Mullins is the most successful trainer of all time at Cheltenham with 88 Festival winners.

 - Nicky Henderson and Paul Nicholls are other current trainers towards the top of the all time list.